German police: 8 dead in Jehovah's Witnesses hall shooting | Law-Order

 - Germany

-A shooting at a Jehovah's Witnesses hall in the German city of Hamburg killed eight people, apparently including the perpetrator, police said on Friday.
+A former member of the Jehovah's Witnesses shot dead seven people, including an unborn child, at a hall belonging to the congregation in the German city of Hamburg before killing himself after police arrived, authorities said Friday.

-Police gave the figure on their website.
-There was still no word on a possible motive for the shooting on Thursday evening that stunned Germany's second-biggest city.

-German Chancellor Olaf Scholz, a former Hamburg mayor, described the shooting as “a brutal act of violence.”
-Police said during the night that they believe that there was only one shooter, and that that this could be a person who was found dead in the building.
+Reasons can include being part of a sports shooting club or being a hunter.

+Asked about a possible political response to the shooting, a spokesperson for Germany's Interior Ministry, Maximilian Kall, said it was necessary to wait for the results of the investigations before drawing conclusions.

-Investigators worked through the night to secure evidence.
-On Friday morning, forensic investigators in protective white suits could still be seen outside the building as a light snow fell.
+On Friday morning, forensic investigators in protective white suits could be seen outside the Jehovah's Witnesses' Kingdom Hall, a boxy, three-story building next to an auto repair shop, a few kilometers (miles) from downtown Hamburg.

 David Semonian, a US-based spokesman for Jehovah's Witnesses, said in an emailed statement early Friday that members “worldwide grieve for the victims of this traumatic event.”
 “The congregation elders in the local area are providing pastoral care for those affected by the event,” he wrote.

-“We understand that the authorities are still investigating the details of this crime.
-We appreciate the courageous help provided by the police and emergency services.”
-The scene of the shooting was the Jehovah's Witnesses' Kingdom Hall, a boxy three-story building next to an auto repair shop in the Gross Borstel district, a few kilometres (miles) from downtown Hamburg.

-Police spokesman Holger Vehren said police were alerted to the shooting about 9.15 pm and were on the scene quickly.
+Police spokesman Holger Vehren said police were alerted to the shooting Thursday night and were at the scene quickly.

-He said that after officers arrived and found people with apparent gunshot wounds on the ground floor, they heard a shot from an upper floor and found a fatally wounded person upstairs who may have been a shooter.
+He said that the officers found people with apparent gunshot wounds on the ground floor, and then heard a shot from an upper floor, where they found a fatally wounded person who may have been a shooter.
+They did not fire their weapons.

 Student Laura Bauch, who lives nearby, said there were around four periods of shooting, German news agency dpa reported.

-Gregor Miesbach, who lives within sight of the building, was alerted by the sound of shots and filmed a figure entering the building through a window.
+Gregor Miebach, who lives within sight of the building, heard shots and filmed a figure entering the building through a window.

-Miesbach told German television news agency NonstopNews that he heard at least 25 shots.
-After police arrived, one last shot followed about five minutes later, he said.
+Miebach told German television news agency NonstopNews that he heard at least 25 shots.
+After police arrived, one last shot followed, he said.

-His video showed a person firing multiple shots into the building through a first floor window before the lights inside the room went out.
+His mother, Dorte Miebach, said she was shocked by the shooting.
+“It's really 50 meters (yards) from our house and many people died,” she said. ''This is still incomprehensible.
+We still haven't quite come to terms with it.

 Jehovah's Witnesses are part of an international church, founded in the United States in the 19th century and headquartered in Warwick, New York.